ninmonkey/roguelike-skeleton/readme.md

 - prevent monster spawns on top of each other. either re-rand or attempt to nudge both away.

- - get_monsters_only() use EntityId == Monster
- - monster friendly fire damage not preventing kills

- - edit events to be turn-based
+ - **edit events** to be turn-based
     - pull loop_ai() outside recompute

+# text
+    - render monster count
+    - render HP values of monsters
 # bugs:
     - attack_or move currently doesn't iterate with player in combat tests. specifically: